wp-plugins/ps-taxonomy-expander/readme.txt

 3. You can specify taxonomy selection, default taxonomy and display taxonomies on All posts.
 You can specify order of taxonomies on Term order menu.

 == Changelog ==
+= 1.1.9 =
+* Compatible up to: 3.6
+* Fix: Conflict with "Advanced Custom Fields"

 = 1.1.8 =
 * Compatible up to: 3.6